 This is an exceptionally composed color, eagerly waiting to be complemented by neutral tones.
 Hence, it works well with black and white, as well as Agreeable Gray.

-Olive comes from Latin oleum, which means oil.
+Olive comes from the Latin oleum, which means oil.
 It is associated with conjuring up visions of romance, adventure, mystery, courage, as well as maturity.
 The softness of its yellowish shade with greenish-brown undertones makes it a good alternative for green, as green does not pair well with agreeable grey!

 The applicability of Olive isn’t just limited to cabinets – it works well on other kinds of furniture, floors, and walls.